Tobsam237/Tobsam237/README.md

 - 🌱 I’m currently preparing for the AWS Machine Learning Certification Exam
 - 👯 I’m looking to collaborate on any open source project
 - 💬 Ask me about my projetcs
-- ⚡ Fun fact: YNWA :soccer
+- ⚡ Fun fact: YNWA
 ---
 Let's connect!